 How much do the tours cost?

 Both operators offer similar pricing: adult tickets cost between $145 and $160 and tickets for children aged 12 and under are priced from $85 (infants aged up to three years old are free).
 Tickets for seniors and students start at $125.
 Be sure to reserve a spot ahead of time!

 How do I get to my tour?

 If you don't have your own transportation or are not familiar with the region’s public transit options (see the TransLink website for trip-planning tools), consider the handy shuttle services provided by each operator.
 Servicing Richmond and Vancouver, the shuttles cost between $10 and $15 per person (round-trip) and they need to be booked in advance.

 What if we don’t see anything?

-B.C.’s whale populations don’t operate on a schedule!
-But both operators say there’s at least a 90 per cent chance of spotting orcas on their tours.
-And if you’re unlucky enough to not see one on your trip, Steveston Seabreeze Adventures and Vancouver Whale Watch both offer a similar guarantee: you can return anytime and take their tour again at no extra cost.
+BC’s whale populations don’t operate on a schedule!
+But both operators say there’s at least a 90 per cent chance of spotting whales on their tours.
+And if you’re not lucky enough to see one on your trip, Vancouver Whale Watch and Steveston Seabreeze Adventures both offer a similar guarantee: you can return anytime and take their tour again at no extra cost.